-- Prepare a Partnership Strategy outlining participation in Council committees and task forces, identifying strategic partners and the projects or initiatives that they are associated with, and prescribing engagement, communication, oversight and monitoring mechanisms for ensuring partnerships are active and engaged. - Periodically review and amend the Agency's Board makeup to ensure representation by social, cultural and community, as well as economic, development interests. - Undertake research to quantify the value of the non-profit sector to the Nanaimo economy, with reference to revenues, jobs, incomes and other socio-economic indicators. - Work with the non-profit sector on innovative solutions to addressing social issues, including the financing of social capital projects, impact investment models such as social impact bonds and the role that social enterprise can play in addressing homelessness and poverty reduction.
+- Prepare a Partnership Strategy outlining participation in Council committees and task forces, identifying strategic partners and the projects or initiatives that they are associated with, and prescribing engagement, communication, oversight and monitoring mechanisms for ensuring partnerships are active and engaged. - Periodically review and amend the NPC's Board makeup to ensure representation by social, cultural, community, environmental as well as economic, development interests. - Undertake research to quantify the value of the non-profit sector to the Nanaimo economy, with reference to revenues, jobs, incomes and other socio-economic indicators. - Work with the non-profit sector and First Nations on innovative solutions to addressing social issues, including the financing of social capital projects, impact investment models such as social impact bonds and the role that social enterprise can play in addressing homelessness and poverty reduction.

-Health and Housing Task Force
+Nanaimo Health and Housing